 This portable LEGO kit from Mama.Papa.Bubba is a fantastic idea for travelling with little ones.

-We’ve also got some fun DUPLO ideas for younger children, including printing with DUPLO, slimy DUPLO sensory play and DUPLO games.
+If you’ve got younger children, take a look at my DUPLO activity ideas, including printing with DUPLO, slimy DUPLO sensory play and DUPLO games.

-Do you have any more LEGO themed ideas for us?
+Do you have any more LEGO® experiment ideas for us?

 Love all these fab ideas Emma!